sociocast/sociocast-js-helpers/README.md

 * Installed [jQuery](http://www.jquery.com)
 * Installed and initialized the [Sociocast JavaScript Library](http://www.sociocast.com/dev-center/javascript-integration/)

+This library should be downloaded and installed on your servers.

 ## Usage
-Make sure to replace the src below with your relative path to the Sociocast Javascript Library:
+Make sure to replace the src below with your relative path to the Sociocast Javascript Helper Library on your servers:

     <script type="text/javascript" src="/sociocast.helper.js" />